-Twenty-four years on this day, a crowd of 15,000 Estonians gathered at the Old Town Festival in Tartu spontaneously began singing their unofficial national anthem – a song which, under the Soviet yoke, they were forbidden to sing.
+Twenty-five years ago on this day, a crowd of 15,000 Estonians gathered at the Old Town Festival in Tartu spontaneously began singing their unofficial national anthem – a song which, under the Soviet yoke, they were forbidden to sing.
 The crowd then marched from the town square to the traditional song festival site at the Tallinn Festival Ground, and carried on singing long into the night.
 By word of mouth, the same thing happened the next night – and then every night for the next week.
 Crowds of up to 100,000 gathered to sing until dawn folk songs about the land that they loved.
 One night, a drummer from a rock band rode around on his motorbike holding high the Estonian flag – a sight anyone under the age of fifty would never have seen in public.
 Suddenly thousands of participants were unfurling national flags they’d been forced to keep hidden since the Soviet occupation began in 1944 – and the streets came alive with the blue, black and white colours of Estonia.
 Bloody revolutions happened all over the world in the last half of the 20th century.
 But today we are celebrating the so-called Singing Revolution – an extraordinary three-year movement of non-violent resistance that was a crucial seedbed for the final dissolution of the mighty Soviet Union.

 Conquered repeatedly throughout history by Swedes, Danes, Germans and Russians, Estonia suffered particularly egregiously during World War II when the tiny but strategically placed Baltic state became a victim of the notorious Molotov-Ribbentrop pact.
 Occupied first by the Soviet Union, then Nazi Germany and then again by the Soviets, between 1940 and 1946 nearly 25% of Estonia’s population was annihilated, imprisoned, deported or managed to escape.
 After the war, the Baltic states were the only occupied countries whose independence was not restored.
 Latvia, Lithuania and Estonia sank deep and defenseless into the iron-fisted grip of Soviet rule.